thoo0224/Cloudflare.Net/README.md

 	.WithEmail("your-email")
 	.CreateAndLoginAsync();

+// If you would like to modify the rest client that is used, that is possible using the ModifyRestClient method in the CloduflareApiClientBuilder! new CloudflareApiClientBuilder()
+	.ModifyRestClient(restClient =>
+	{
+		// Do whatever you would like to do.
+	})

 // It's pretty self explanatory but here are a few methods.
 CloudflareResponse<List<Zone>> zones = await client.Zone.GetZonesAsync();
 Zone firstZone = zones.FirstOrDefault();